idibidiart/graffalo/README.md

 }
 ```

 This demonstrates the power of GraphQL to select arbitrarily nested data.
 Yet it is a difficult pattern to optimize from the schema developer’s perspective.
-If we naïvely translate this GraphQL query into say, SQL, we get the following psudo queries:
+If we naïvely translate this GraphQL query into say, SQL, we get the following six queries:

 ```
 Select the first 5 users.